Physics-50/Module-3/docs/weak2.md

 The kit you received includes diffraction gratings with two different spacings.

+When collecting data this week we would like you to take into consideration the sources of uncertainty just discussed and do your best to minimize uncertainty and randomize systemtic error.

+We expect you to collect data this week with the two different spacings of diffraction grating that were provided and compare the results.

 ----------------------

 #### Miniquestion: How do the diffraction patterns from the differently spaced diffraction gratings compare